 - Accommodations related to schools or camps that charge tuition or fees for enrollment.

 Local governments do not have the authority to create additional exemptions from their occupancy taxes.
-This past year, a series of technical changes were adopted in S.L.
+A series of technical changes were adopted in S.L.
 2013-414 to eliminate a number of additional exemptions found in older local occupancy tax bills, including those for non-profits that rent out accommodations and for businesses that rent out fewer than five units.
 All of these types of accommodations should now be subject to occupancy taxes wherever they are levied.

 Like all local taxes, occupancy taxes may be collected using attachment & garnishment (for wages, bank accounts, and other funds owed to the taxpayer) and levy & sale (of personal property).
 See G.S.
 153A-147 and 160A-207.
 Unlike property taxes, however, occupancy taxes do not automatically create a lien on real property.
 As a result, a local government may not foreclose on real property to satisfy occupancy taxes unless it files a lawsuit in state court and obtains a judgment against the taxpayer.